Sergiu-Brataon/FrontendMentor-QRCodeComponent/README.md

 ![Design preview for the QR code component coding challenge](./design/desktop-preview.jpg)

+## This is my attempt at the frontend mentor QR code component challenge

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.